keygen-sh/keygen-portal/SPEC.md

   user through integrating with their programming language of choice.
 Portal should do more to get the user to 'first API request' in their preferred programming language.
+- **More personalized.** Accounts should be able to upload a company logo, and admins and team members should be able to upload an avatar.

 ## Design